-- knowingly procure, provide, or accept any unauthorized material that contains questions or answers to any examination or assignment to be given at a subsequent time. - complete, in part or in total, any examination or assignment for another person. - knowingly allow any examination or assignment to be completed, in part or in total, for himself or herself by another person. - plagiarize or copy the work of another person and submit it as his or her own work.
+- knowingly procure, provide, or accept any unauthorized material that contains questions or answers to any examination or assignment that is being, or will be, administered. - complete, in part or in total, any examination or assignment for another person. - knowingly allow any examination or assignment to be completed, in part or in whole, for himself or herself by another person.

-- employ aids excluded by the instructor in undertaking course work or in completing any exam or assignment. - alter graded class assignments or examinations and then resubmit them for regrading. - submit substantially the same material in more than one course without prior authorization.
+- plagiarize or copy the work of another person and submit it as his or her own work. - employ aids excluded by the instructor in undertaking course work or in completing any exam or assignment. - alter graded class assignments or examinations and then resubmit them for regrading. - submit substantially the same material in more than one course without prior authorization.

-Any breach of academic honesty may be considered grounds for failure in the course.
+Any breach of UCSD policy on integrity of scholarship may be considered grounds for failure in the course.